- Selection guide

 - DNA-seq protocols

 Our collaborators and customers are continually making scientific breakthroughs.
-Here are the latest published results obtained doing small RNA sequencing with the SMARTer smRNA-Seq Kit for Illumina and using ThruPLEX DNA-seq kits for ChIP-seq studies.
+Here are the latest published results of epigenetics studies obtained using ThruPLEX DNA-seq kits for ChIP-seq and CUT&RUN studies, plus those involving small RNA sequencing using the SMARTer smRNA-Seq Kit for Illumina.

 Baejen, C. et al. Genome-wide analysis of RNA Polymerase II termination at protein-coding.
 Genes.
 Mol.
 Cell 66, 1–12 (2017).

 This paper used ChIP-seq, ChIP-qPCR, and other functional genomic methods to understand how RNA Pol II termination occurs in yeast.
-ThruPLEX DNA-Seq Kit was used to generate libraries for ChIP-seq.
-The author showed that the 3′-transition in budding yeast requires the Pol II elongation factor Spt5, and that polymerase II release from DNA requires the Rat1 exonuclease.
+The ThruPLEX DNA-Seq Kit was used to generate libraries for ChIP-seq.
+The author showed that the 3′ transition in budding yeast requires the Pol II elongation factor Spt5, and that polymerase II release from DNA requires the Rat1 exonuclease.
 Read now »

 Liu, Y. et al. Transcriptional landscape of the human cell cycle.
 PNAS 114, 3473–78 (2017).

 This paper investigated the transcriptional landscape across the cell cycles using a combination of ChIP-seq, DNase-seq, RNA-seq, and GRO-seq.
 ThruPLEX DNA-Seq Kit was used to prepare libraries for ChIP-seq and DNase-seq.
 Using the MCF-7 breast cancer cell line as a model, the authors revealed lag between transcription and steady-state RNA expression at the cell-cycle level.
 Other findings highlighted the importance of transcriptional and epigenetic dynamics during cell-cycle progression.
 Read now »